ChuckNorrison/lighthouse-update-script/README.md

 * `sudo chown -R lighthousevalidator:lighthousevalidator /var/lib/lighthouse/validators`
 * `sudo chown -R lighthousevalidator:lighthousevalidator /var/lib/lighthouse/secrets`

-## set root permission just on this
+### set root permission on the parent directory
 * `sudo chown root:root /var/lib/lighthouse`

-## initial git clone
+### get lighthouse sources from github
 * `cd ~/git`
 * `git clone https://github.com/sigp/lighthouse`

-## usage
+### usage
 * `./update_lighthouse.sh`

+## Conclusion

-This script was updated based on this tutorial: https://agstakingco.gitbook.io/pyrmont-lighthouse-eth-2-0-staking-guide/
+This script was updated based on this tutorial:\
+https://agstakingco.gitbook.io/pyrmont-lighthouse-eth-2-0-staking-guide/

-We like to run as a service and we dont want to use home directory.
+We like to run as a service and we dont want to use home directory. \
 We want to use special permissions without shell access.

 This script will help to make sure everything is fine